EndPointCorp/end-point-blog/2010/04/28/viewing-postgres-function-progress-from.html.md

 \i tmp.create.sql
 ```

-From the top, this script turns off everything but tuples (so we have a clean output), then arranges for all output to go to the file named "tmp.drop.sql".
-Then we build a sequence name by concatenating the string 'slowfuncseq_' with the current PID.
+From the top, this script turns off everything but tuples (so we have a clean output), then arranges for all output to go to the file named “tmp.drop.sql”.
+Then we build a sequence name by concatenating the string ‘slowfuncseq_‘ with the current PID.
 We put that into a DROP SEQUENCE statement.
-Then we redirect the output to a new file named "tmp.create.sql" (this closes the old one as well).
+Then we redirect the output to a new file named “tmp.create.sql” (this closes the old one as well).
 We do the same thing for CREATE SEQUENCE.
-Finally, we stop sending things to the file, turn off "tuples only" mode, and import the two files we just created, first to drop the sequence if it exists, and then to create it.
+Finally, we stop sending things to the file, turn off “tuples only” mode, and import the two files we just created, first to drop the sequence if it exists, and then to create it.
 The files will look something like this:

 ```sql
 $ more tmp.*.sql